shilewang/shilewang.github.io/_pages/expositions.md

 ## Counterexamples to the Stallings Equalizer Conjecture via Colored Stallings Graphs （2026）

-An exposition of the Stallings equalizer conjecture and its counterexamples via colored Stallings graphs, including the construction of monomorphisms with equalizers of rank at least \(2n-2\).
+A introduction of the Stallings equalizer conjecture and its counterexamples via colored Stallings graphs, including the construction of equalizers of rank at least \(2n-2\).
 [PDF](../files/counterexamples-stallings-equalizer.pdf)